KULeuvenNeuromechanics/MuscleRedundancySolver/README.md

 The user is off course free to select any of the three described problems.

 Any questions?
-Please contact us: maarten.afschrift@kuleuven.be and tom.vanwouwe@kuleuven.be for questions on the parameter optimization algorithm;  friedl.degroote@kuleuven.beantoine.falisse@kuleuven.be.
+Please contact us: maarten.afschrift@kuleuven.be and tom.vanwouwe@kuleuven.be for questions on the parameter optimization algorithm;  friedl.degroote@kuleuven.be; antoine.falisse@kuleuven.be.

 ## Installation Instruction